RUB-NDS/AKE-Cryptoverif-Tutorial/cryptoverif-web/README.md

 You can also build a standalone binary and run it with node directly on the command line, see the example in the Dockerfile.

+Snippet: To inject a file at runtime, this can be done:

+    window.caml_fs_tmp = [ { name: "somefile.cv", content: "xxx" } ]
+    cryptoverif(window)  // window.process.argv points at "somefile.cv"

 ---

 Here are some instructions how to build a webworker, taken from: